videojs/http-streaming/docs/creating-content.md

 ### videoLargeOffset.ts

-This segment starts with the videoMinOffset.ts segment but shifts its start time by...a lot.
-It's intended to be used for testing rollover.
-The offset here uses the rollover threshhold of 2^32 (4294967296) found in the rollover handling of mux.js, adds 1 to ensure there aren't any cases where there's an equal match, then divides the value by 90,000 to convert it from media time to seconds, as `output_ts_offset` requires the use of seconds.
+This segment offsets content by the rollover threshhold of 2^32 (4294967296) found in the rollover handling of mux.js, adds 1 to ensure there aren't any cases where there's an equal match, then divides the value by 90,000 to convert it from media time to seconds.

 (2^32 + 1) / 90,000 = 47721.8588556